×

 What do expats in Copenhagen appreciate most about the local culture?

 "Expats in Copenhagen appreciate the city's vibrant culture, which is characterized by its strong sense of community and its commitment to sustainability.
 They also enjoy the city's excellent public transportation system, which makes it easy to get around.
 Additionally, expats appreciate the city's commitment to the arts, with its many galleries, museums, and theaters.
-Finally, expats enjoy the city's relaxed atmosphere, which makes it easy to make friends and enjoy the city's many outdoor activities," commented one expat who made the move to Copenhagen.
+Finally, expats enjoy the city's relaxed atmosphere, which makes it easy to make friends and enjoy the city's many outdoor activities," remarked one expat who made the move to Copenhagen.

 "I appreciate for one the Danish fitness aspect, the culture here is very much that which encourages a healthy lifestyle, as many residents of the city walk and bike frequently, as well as engage in other forms of exercise.
 Diet and nutrition are also important and many focus on incorporating healthy food groups into the diet.
 Danish culture is also very straightforward, which is good and cuts to the point.
-And of course: language, for an English native/fluent speaker, this is a safe haven, as Denmark is very good for an English speaker as almost all of the population speaks grade A English," remarked one expat living in Copenhagen, Denmark.
+And of course: language, for an English native/fluent speaker, this is a safe haven, as Denmark is very good for an English speaker as almost all of the population speaks grade A English," explained one expat living in Copenhagen, Denmark.

 What do expats find most challenging?